hykilpikonna/CSC110-Project/src/report/report_document.md

 # Meta Analysis

-This section aims at gaining some insights about our data.
+This section aims at gaining some insights about the differences in our samples and the scode that the results might apply or generalize to.
+This section also answers the first part of our research question: **how frequently does people post about COVID-related issues, and how interested are people to see COVID-related posts?**

+## Demographics

 Our data come from three samples:
 * `500-pop`: The list of 500 most followed users on Twitter.